All Episodes

 Yeah.

-So this guy created a militia that terrorizes immigrants for fun, and he's claimed on more than one occasion that he's been kidnapped by Mexican soldiers crossing the border because he's snitched on a meth lab.
+So this guy created a militia that terrorizes immigrants for fun, and he's claimed on more than one occasion that he's been kidnapped by Mexican soldiers crossing the border because he snitched on a meth lab.

-Seems like that story isn't true and maybe it's a rationalization for why Maupin does this horrible shit so he doesn't have to feel like a monster.
+Seems like that story isn't true, and maybe it's a rationalization for why Maupin does this horrible shit so he doesn't have to feel like a monster.

-In 2016, Maupin was interviewed about his support for Trump's wall in the Monterey Herald, and strangely, his multiple times being held captive by the Mexican government doesn't come up.
+In 2016, Maupin was interviewed about his support for Trump's wall in the Monterey Herald.

 jordan holmes